SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 which starts with a lowercase letter, and capitalizes sub-words within the name.
-Type names should always be in ``UpperCamelCase``, abd constant and variable names should always be in ``lowerCamelCase``, for consistency and readability.
+Type names should always be in ``UpperCamelCase``, and constant and variable names should always be in ``lowerCamelCase``, for consistency and readability.

 This new type alias doesn't set a value for the status code or description.